dagster-io/dagster/docs/docs-beta/docs/dagster-plus/getting-started.md

  - [AWS ECS](/guides/deployment/ecs)
  - [Docker](/guide/deployment/docker)

-And if operating additional infrastructure isn't your thing, we also offer [Dagster+ Serverless](/concepts/dagster-plus/deployment/serverless/): a fully-managed Dagster+ offering where we'll run your agent aand compute too.
+And if operating additional infrastructure isn't your thing, we also offer [Dagster+ Serverless](/concepts/dagster-plus/deployment/serverless/): a fully managed Dagster+ offering where we'll run your agent and compute too.

 ### Managing code locations